djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

 ## 🤔 The Problem

 ABC Motors Corp's sales department faced challenges in preparing sales proposals for their new line of high performance vehicles.
 Every time they release a new model, the competitive analysis team spends a great amount of time and resources to deliver their insights.
-Issues inculde:
+Issues include:

 - Manual research delays decisions and reduces productivity.